kovidgoyal/kitty/docs/kittens/choose-fonts.rst

 You can choose a specific style or font feature by clicking on it.
-A precise value for any variable axes can be selected using the slider, in the screenshot above the font supports precise weight adjustment.
+A precise value for any variable axes can be selected using the slider, in the screenshot above, the font supports precise weight adjustment.
 If you are lucky the font designer has included descriptive names for font features, which will be displayed, if not, consult the documentation of the font to see what each feature does.